-Thanks to Young Adult HQ and Nina Douglas PR for my copy of Pulp.
+Thanks to Stripes Publishing for my gifted copy of Whiteout.
 Opinions my own.